CalculationCollective/.github/profile/README.md

 - Division

 Additionally for a calculator to be considered a working calculator the user needs to be able to input at least 2 numbers and receive the calculation result.
 The calculation result also needs to be correct by regular mathematical standards.
+The calculator also needs to work with at least 1 decimal place both as input and output.

 **EVAL IS NOT ALLOWED**